 Grout Sealer is very important to the tile installation project.

-Grout Sealer is used to prevent moisture from penetrating the spaces between the tiles that are filled with tile grout.
+Grout Sealer is used to prevent stains and moisture from penetrating the spaces between the tiles that are filled with tile grout.
 Sanded grout is made of cement and sand, while Unsanded grout doesn't have any sand.
 All Sanded and Unsanded grout will perform as needed without sealing, but grout sealer will add a topical layer of protection, like waxing a car.

 Grout Sealer will prevent water and other liquids from entering the grout, and will help to keep stains from liquids reduced.